rostislav-nikitin/socOS/README.md

         rjmp timer0_ovf_handler ; timer 0 overflow

     ```
-    This kind of files should be included into the "interruprs include block" of the your application app.asm file which structure will be discussed later
+    This kind of files should be included into the "interruprs include block" of the your app.asm file (application entry point) which structure will be discussed later
     * "{driver\_name}\_def.asm"	- file with a some structures/constants/enumerations definitions.
     Something like that:
     ```Assembly